Afro house

-Afro house (also written as Afro-house or Afrohouse) is a sub-genre of house music mainly developed in South Africa.
+Afro house (also known as Afro-house or Afrohouse) is a sub-genre of house music mainly developed in South Africa.
 The genre emerged in the 1990s.
-This musical style fuses elements of traditional house with African rhythms and sounds, incorporating instruments such as the saxophone, piano and synthesizers, as well as vocals in various African languages.
+This musical style fuses elements of traditional house with South African rhythms and sounds, incorporating instruments such as the saxophone, piano and synthesizers, as well as vocals in various African languages.

 Characteristics and etymology

 Afro house may have emerged after or at the same time as Kwaito started to appear in South Africa.
 The music genre is principally a blend of traditional house, kwaito, mbaqanga, deep house, tribal house, and soulful house.
 It can feature the various South African languages within the music.
 The BPM commonly shifts between 80 and 122 and, in some instances, can even reach 160 BPM.

 The etymology of the name uses the prefix 'afro' (meaning anything relating to Africa and African culture) and the suffix, 'house', referring to the main genre of house music.